hamptonpieryc/website/content/docs/club-rules.md

 6.5 A member of the General Management Committee, of a sub-committee or any Officer of the Club, in transacting business for the Club, shall disclose to third parties that he/she is so acting.

-## 7.ELECTION OF EXECUTIVE OFFICERS AND GENERAL MANAGEMENT COMMITTEE:
+## 7. ELECTION OF EXECUTIVE OFFICERS AND GENERAL MANAGEMENT COMMITTEE:

 **7.1** Not less than 28 clear days before the Annual General Meeting the Honorary Secretary shall call for nominations for all officers set out in Rule 5 and fve Committee members per Rule 6.
-The notice calling for nominations shall include a specimen nomination form stating the address to which the nominations shall be sent and the date and tme nominations will close.
+The notice calling for nominations shall include a specimen nomination form stating the address to which the nominations shall be sent and the date and time nominations will close.

 **7.2** In accordance with the above, the names of members willing to serve as Executive Officers or Committee members, duly proposed and seconded shall be sent to the Honorary Secretary.
 The last